Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 ## [Documentation](https://devdocs.io/c/)
 - https://devdocs.io/c/

+## edit, compile, exceute

+- for python and JS, there is a REPL in the printer to see the result printed on screen, but not C (not compile and print on the fly)
+- in C, program is first comfiled into assembly language then machine language; we run in machine language (directly understood by the processor) -> that's what make C so fast, but is slightly inconvenient
+  - cycle: editor to create file, c compiler to compile into machine code, execute the machine code -- if incorrect, cycle repeats
+    1. vim file.c -> (produces) source code file.c (editing)
+    2. gcc file.c -> (produces) a.out (machine code, compiling)
+    3. run a.out -> (produces) output (execute)
+  - note while editing, indentation is optional but encouraged (for readability)

 ## Structure

 CS2100 says:
-- a basic c program has 4 main parts: preprocessor directives (header, definition/macro expansions), input (thru stdin's scanf or file input), compute (arithmetic operations and assignment statements), output (thru stdout using printf, or file output)
+- a basic c program has 4 main parts: preprocessor directives (header, definition/macro expansions -> **instructions for compiler**), input (thru stdin's scanf or file input), compute (arithmetic operations and assignment statements), output (thru stdout using printf, or file output)
 - input/output
   - [format specifiers](https://www.geeksforgeeks.org/format-specifiers-in-c/), which are placeholders for values to be displayed or read
   - width: with printf(), %5d displays an int in a width of 5, right justified